0chain/ethereum/README.md

 ### Running Smart Contracts
 - Before running, add you ethereum contract address in dStorage.js and private key in app.js.
+- Deploy contract on Remix IDE.
+- Commit function in zboxcli (--commit flag).
+Commits to 0chain blockchain and generates metadata.
+Store it in output.txt.
+- Upload file transaction metadata (found in output.txt) on [Remix IDE](remix.ethereum.org).
 - `npm start`

 #### Questions